OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

 Cilkscale work/span analysis reports contain the following measurements for each analyzed program region.

-- **Work**
-  The total {% defn "work" %} $(T_1)$ of the computation, measured as CPU time.
+- {% defn "Work" %}: the CPU time of the computation when run on one processor, sometimes denoted $(T_1)$.
   The actual wall-clock time it takes to run the computation will generally be smaller than the work, since the latter adds together the time spent on different CPU cores in parallel.

-- **Span**
-  The {% defn "span" %} $(T_{\infty})$ of the computation, measured as CPU time.
+- {% defn "Span" %}: the theoretically fastest CPU time of the computation when run on an infinite number of parallel processors (discounting overheads for communication and scheduling), sometimes denoted $(T_{\infty})$.
 The span is the maximum amount of work along any path in the {% defn "parallel trace" %} of the computation.

+- {% defn "Parallelism" %}: the ratio of work to span for a computation $(T_1 / T_{\infty})$,
-One way of understanding the span is as the expected wall-clock execution time if the computation was run on an infinite number of parallel cores.
+  which is the maximum speedup it could attain when run on an infinite number of processors.

-- **Parallelism**
-  The {% defn "parallelism" %} of a computation is its work-to-span ratio $(T_1 / T_{\infty})$.
-Parallelism can be thought of as the maximum possible parallel speedup of the computation, or as the maximum number of cores that could theoretically yield perfect linear speedup.
+  Parallelism can also be interpreted as the maximum number of processors that could theoretically yield {% defn "perfect linear speedup" %}.

-- **Burdened span**
-  The burdened span is similar to the span after accounting for worst-case scheduling overhead.
+- ***Burdened span***: similar to span after accounting for worst-case scheduling overhead.
 The scheduling burden overhead is based on a heuristic estimate of the costs associated with migrating and synchronizing parallel tasks among processors.
 The worst-case scenario is when every time it is